 Good One.
 Explained very well.
 Double like.

 Wow.
 If only all other Hubs were as good as this.
 (If only)

 And don't forget the Annoyed Employ Attack; the one where the employee downloads the payroll database to his I-pod, then sells it online - or gives it to Wikileaks!

 A quality hub.

-Susan Hazelton from Sunny Florida on January 12, 2011:
+Susan Hazelton from Northern New York on January 12, 2011:

 Very informative.
 I have heard of some but not all of the threats you listed here.
 I am bookmarking so I can go over it again later.
 Rated up and useful.

 Juliet Christie Murray from Sandy Bay Jamaica on October 04, 2010: